Legislative Bill Tracking Latest Update April 19, 2021

-Also, different sections of the legislation have different effective dates.
+Different sections of Public Act 101-0652 have different effective dates.
 A table showing when specific sections will become effective is available at this link.

 Members of the 102nd Illinois General Assembly were sworn into office on Wednesday, January 13, 2021.

 On Wednesday, February 17, 2021, Governor Pritzker delivered a combined State of the State Address and Fiscal Year 2022 State Budget Address.
 The documents below are provided for your review and information:

 The Budget Address, as required by the Illinois Constitution, is an important early step in the budget process.
 However, it is ultimately up to the Illinois General Assembly to pass a budget.

 On Thursday, February 18, 2021, Mike Madigan submitted his resignation as State Representative of the 22nd Illinois House District, effective at the end of the month.
 Madigan served 36 years as Speaker of the House and 50 years as a State Representative.